-- c.
+c.
 System Support.
-Board staff shall support the Board's systemwide transfer initiative by: - i.
-Maintaining a website for dissemination of transfer information; - ii.
-Maintaining a list of equivalent courses offered by institutions for all courses that transfer systemwide; and - iii.
-Collecting and reporting common data on transfer student success and completion as one measure of system effectiveness. - d.
+Board staff shall support the Board's systemwide transfer initiative by:

+i.
+Maintaining a website for dissemination of transfer information;

+ii.
+Maintaining a Common Course Equivalency Guide including a Common Course Matrix for all courses that transfer systemwide; and iii.
+Collecting and reporting common data on transfer student success and completion as one measure of system effectiveness.

+d.
 Institutional Transfer and Articulation.
-To promote seamlessness, each public postsecondary educational institution shall develop and publicize its own transfer policy. - i.
-Each public university shall appoint a point person for transfer and articulation issues and shall clearly identify that individual's contact information on the university web site. - ii.
-An institutional transfer policy shall not conflict with the Board's systemwide transfer policy. - iii.
-An institutional transfer policy shall include an appeal process. - iv.
-An institutional transfer policy shall treat transfer students the same way academically as non-transfer students. - v.
-An institutional transfer policy shall ensure transfer of substantially equivalent courses from any Kansas public postsecondary institution. - vi.
-An institutional transfer policy shall ensure transfer of general education courses from any Kansas public postsecondary institution accredited by a nationally recognized agency, subject to conditions in paragraphs f.(iii) and b. - vii.
+To promote seamlessness, each public postsecondary educational institution shall develop and publicize its own transfer policy.

+i.
+Each public university shall appoint a point person for transfer and articulation issues and shall clearly identify that individual's contact information on the university web site.

+ii.
+An institutional transfer policy shall not conflict with the Board's systemwide transfer policy.

+iii.
+An institutional transfer policy shall include an appeal process.

+iv.
+An institutional transfer policy shall treat transfer students the same way academically as non-transfer students.

+v.
+An institutional transfer policy shall ensure transfer of substantially equivalent courses from any Kansas public postsecondary institution.

+vi.
+An institutional transfer policy shall ensure transfer of general education courses from any HLC accredited Kansas public postsecondary institution subject to conditions in paragraphs f.(iii) and b.

+vii.
 Courses not substantially equivalent to a course offered by the receiving institution may be transferred at the discretion of the receiving institution.